timani/technical-interview/instructions.md

 #### Github Issues

-Each milestone consists of a set of issues.
+Each technical requirement to complete the project are in the Github issues queue.
+To complete an each, the checkbox on the settings, configuration or variable can be checked.

 The issues can be completed in any order as long as the full project is complete.

 [View all Issues >>](https://github.com/timani/technical-interview/issues)